department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-07-Development-Letters/conversation-guide.md

 #### Things to watch for:

 - How do Veterans react to the Status page in general?
-- Does the description on the later make it clear the Veteran what is being asked of them?
+- Does the description in the notice make it clear the Veteran what is being asked of them?
-- Does the Veteran have a grasp on the claim's current status and the pending request (wanting to know if they are digesting the information on the page, between what you need to do and what we are doing)
+- Does the Veteran understand the current status of the claim and the pending request, including what actions are needed from them and what actions we are taking?

 ### Part 2 C: Evidence notice page - 10 minutes

+- Take a moment to review the page.
+Is the content what you expected to see?
+- Can you describe the relationship between the alert on the previous page and the notice page?
 - Describe in your own words what you think is being communicated?
+- What would happen if you don't take any action?
 - What action, if any, would you take?

 #### Questions for claim letters page

 - Tell me what you see here?
 - Where would you go to find your claim letters?
-- if you wanted to view a particular claim letter, what would you do?
+- If you wanted to view a particular claim letter, what would you do?
 - Is there anything here you're not seeing that you wish was here?

 [Have participant navigate back to evidence notice page]

+Next, we will go back to the 5103 evidence notice page and explore the evidence upload process.
+At this time, I will have you click on the "upload your evidence here" link.

 #### Questions for evidence upload, on the files page
 - Tell me what you see here?
 - If you wanted to upload evidence, what would you do?
 - After submitting your evidence, what do you expect to happen next?

+We will return to the 5103 evidence page to explore the last option on the page.

 #### Questions for submitting waiver section
-- What do you expect to happen when you click the "I'm finished adding evidence" checkbox?
+- Before you check the box, tell me what you expect to happen when you select the "I'm finished adding evidence" checkbox?

 [Participant clicks into submit waiver]